Tris-Frazier/Real_Time_Bus_Tracker/README.md

 * JavaScript
 * Mapbox

-#Future Improvements
+# Planned Future Improvements
-[] Change standard blue marker to custom image
+- [ ] Change standard blue marker to custom image
+- [ ] Add layer with public transportation routes and bus stops to map

 # License
 This project is licensed under the MIT License.